catamphetamine/javascript-time-ago/README.md

   * 2 years ago
   * …

-For historical reasons, the `"approximate"` style is the one that's used when no `style` argument is passed (this will be changed in the next major version: `round` or `round-minute` will be the default one).
+For historical reasons, `"approximate"` style is the one that's used when no `style` argument is passed (this will be changed in the next major version: `round` or `round-minute` will be the default one).

 ### Approximate (time)

-Same as the `"approximate"` but without the "ago" part.
+`"approximate-time"` style is a legacy one that has been introduced in the early versions of this library.
+It's the same as the `"approximate"` but without the "ago" part.

 ```js
 timeAgo.format(Date.now(), 'approximate-time')